GitHub Setup

 Your workflow must:

-• Include workflow_dispatch trigger (so Deploy Forge can trigger it)
+• Include workflow_dispatch trigger (so Deploy Forge can trigger it on demand)

-• Upload a build artifact (so Deploy Forge can download it)
+• Upload a build artifact (so the WordPress plugin can download the result)

 For Direct Clone Method